johnwarden/deliberati/content/post/2023-03-11-review-of-bayesian-inference.md

 In general, the total probability of the possibilities compatible with the evidence is just the total probability of the evidence.
-If we say that $$P(E)$$ is the probability of the evidence, then Bayesian inference basically comes down to dividing by $$P(E)$$.
+If we say that $P(E)$ is the probability of the evidence, then Bayesian inference basically comes down to dividing by $P(E)$.

 TODO: don't use H. The possibilities are the combined possibilities.
 States of the world?